pryley/site-reviews/readme.txt

 = 5.5.0 (2021-01-25) =

+- Added "data-field" attributes to form fields; this should make it easier to build custom CSS layouts
 - Added "date_after", "date_before", "user__in", and "user__not_in" parameters to the glsr_get_reviews() function
 - Added glsr_trace() helper function
 - Added "Restrict Limits To" setting which allows you to choose which assignments are used in the review limits.